appvia/tako/docs/reference/config-params.md

 ### workload.readinessProbe.successThreshold

 Defines the minimum consecutive successes for the probe to be considered successful.
-See official K8s [documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes).
+See the official K8s [documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes).

 #### Default: `1`